 One pitfall is the temptation to sit back and become an armchair quarterback who never gets out from behind the screen and fails to build relationships.
 No matter how much technology we rely on, relationships are still foundational to sales (which involves personal interactions with customers) and sales management (which involves personal interactions with the sales team).

 The other pitfall is to become intimidated by technology and not harness its power properly.
 Technology in sales can be overwhelming, so it is essential to remember that, as a manager, you don’t need to embrace every new technology.
-Instead, focus on adopting those technologies that yield the highest performance and productivity gains.
+Instead, focus on adopting those technologies that improve sales, yielding the highest performance and productivity gains.